dblessing/dblessing.github.io/_drafts/navigating_your_stock_options.md

 since your regular income amount is higher, you pay the higher amount.

 Now let's consider what happens if you exercise all of your options.
-Additionally, your company underwent 3 more large funding rounds and the market value of the shares is now $10.
+Additionally, your company underwent large funding rounds and the market value of the shares is now $10.
 Your shares are now worth $100,000.
 The spread is $95,000.
 Add this to your previous AMT and you have $145,000.
 Since the AMT amount is now higher than your regular income you trigger AMT.
 It means you pay